dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 Additional use cases are now being served with extensions to OAuth 2.0: OpenID Connect added support for authentication and releasing identity claims; {{RFC8252}} added support for native apps; {{RFC8628}} added support for smart devices; and support for {{browser based apps}} is being worked on.

-This protocol simplifies the overall architectural model, takes advantage of today's technology landscape, and provides support for all the widely deployed use cases.
+This protocol simplifies the overall architectural model, takes advantage of today's technology landscape, provides support for all the widely deployed use cases, and offers numerous extension points.

 While this protocol is not backwards compatible with OAuth 2.0, it strives to minimize the migration effort.